tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 ## Notes from Videos
 ### Subsidy
-> A subsidy is a payment from the government to producers for each unit pr
+> A subsidy is a payment from the government to producers for each unit produced